jcutrell/jonathancutrell/content/blog/2014-07-09-announcing-hacking-the-impossible.md

   - Thoughts
 ---

+## Update: I've abandoned this project for now.
+It's important to know when to leave something behind.

 <p>I’m more than excited to announce that I will be publishing a book soon that’s all about the work I do on a day-to-day basis with some incredibly creative people here at <a href="http://whiteboard.is">Whiteboard</a>.</p>

 <p>In the book, you’ll find ideas that I believe could change the way developers and visionaries work together, and I’m really excited to share it with you.</p>